mdbdba/k3d-obs/README.md

 # k3d-obs
 small k8s cluster to be used for observability demos.
+To use this for yourself, fork this repo and use your fork to follow the steps below.

 Create the cluster
 ```shell